Sign up to our Newsletter

 1. What Topics Should You Avoid in Law School Personal Statements?

-Avoid topics that make someone else the protagonist of your story, that are far too personal, or only focus on your accomplishments and not your growth.
+Avoid topics that make someone else the protagonist of your story, that are far too personal, or that only focus on your accomplishments and not your growth.

 2. What are the Dos and Don'ts of a Law School Personal Statement?